 3rd Day - Diwali

-The actual day of Diwali is celebrated on the third day of the festival, when the moon completely wanes and total darkness sets in the night sky.
-This day is also called Chhoti Diwali or Chopda Puja or Kali Chaudas.
-Hence, this day is also celebrated as the Puja of Goddess Lakshmi.
-During Laxmi Puja, small footprints are drawn with rice flour and vermilion powder all over the houses.
+Diwali is celebrated on the third day of the festival, when the moon completely wanes and total darkness sets in the night sky.
+This day is also celebrated by worshipping Goddess Lakshmi.
+During Lakshmi Puja, small footprints are drawn with rice flour and vermilion powder all over the houses.
 This is a sign of arrival of Goddess Lakshmi, the Goddess of Fortune, Beauty, Prosperity and Wealth.
-"Lakshmi-Puja" is performed in the evenings when tiny diyas (lamps) are lighted in a small clay vessel to drive away the shadows of evil spirits.
-"Bhajans"-devotional songs- in praise of Goddess Laxmi are sung and "Naivedya" (offering of food) of traditional sweets is offered to the Goddess.
+"Lakshmi-Puja" is performed in the evenings by lighting diyas to drive away the evil spirits.
+"Bhajans" or devotional songs, in praise of Goddess Lakshmi, are sung and "Naivedya" (offering of food) of traditional sweets is offered to the Goddess.
 As per the legends, Diwali is the day when Rama`s coronation was celebrated in Ayodhya after his epic war with Ravana, the demon king of Lanka.
 Ayodhya and Mithila

 , and predestined that any person on earth who would gamble on Diwali night will flourish throughout the following year.

 4th Day - Padwa